kingluddite/web-dev-notes/css/compass/01-compass-overview.md

 $ gem install compass
 ```

-* if you didn't have Sass installed Compass will install it for you
+* If you didn't have **Sass** installed **Compass** will install it for you
-* if have permissions error use `sude` and enter your mac password when it asks you
+* If have permissions error use `sudo`
+    - Enter your Mac password when it asks you

-Bug fix
+## Bug fix
 ![if compass won't load](https://i.imgur.com/OthZl5H.png)

 [link to bug fix](http://stackoverflow.com/questions/32891965/error-while-executing-gem-errnoeperm-operation-not-permitted)

 ### Check if Compass is installed

 ```
 $ compass --version
 ```

 ### Premium Ways to use compass
+You don't need to pay money to use Compass but there are premium options available

 * [compass.app](http://compass.kkbox.com/)
 * [scout](https://mhs.github.io/scout-app/)
 * [codekit](https://incident57.com/codekit/)